-The Commonwealth of Independent States is an intergovernmental organization made up of post-soviet nations throughout Eurasia.
+The Commonwealth of Independent States (or CIS) is an intergovernmental organization made up of post-Soviet nations throughout Eurasia.

 This organization promotes cooperation across the member states in economics, military, and political aspects.
 The organization also has some power over trade, finance, security, and making laws.
 The nations also cooperate in preventing cross-border crime.

 The CIS, which is also known as the Russian Commonwealth, was first created in 1922 through the Treaty and Declaration of the Creation of the USSR.
 The signing of the Belavezha Accords in 1991 dissolved the Soviet Union and replaced it with the CIS.

 The CIS oversees three different organizations: the Eurasian Economic Union, the Union State, and the Collective Security Treaty Organization.
 In 20212, eight of the nine members signed on to participate in the CIS Free Trade Area.

 The total region has an area of over 8 million square miles and a population of nearly 240 million people.